slavetdigital/slavet-claude-frontend/README.md

 - Run `/plugin list` and ensure `slavet-claude-frontend` appears.
 - Check any commands or hooks you implement once you add real plugin files.

+If you add a `.claude-plugin/plugin.json` inside `plugins/slavet-claude-frontend`, Claude Code will recognize it as a valid plugin.
+This repo now includes a minimal manifest to ensure marketplace compatibility out of the box.

 ### Option B — GitHub hosted

 1) Push this repository to GitHub and ensure it’s publicly accessible (or accessible to your organization).